 C. Ronald Huff is Professor Emeritus of Criminology, Law and Society and previously served as Dean (1999 - 2009) of the School of Social Ecology at UCI.
-He is also Professor Emeritus in the John Glenn School of Public Affairs at The Ohio State University, where he taught from 1979 - 1999, directed the John Glenn School of Public Affairs (1994-1999), and directed the Criminal Justice Research Center (1979 - 1999).
-He also taught at Purdue University (1976 - 1979); at UC Irvine (1974 - 1976); and as Visiting Professor of Sociology at the University of Hawaii (1995).His 13 books include Wrongful Convictions and Miscarriages of Justice: Causes and Remedies in North American and European Criminal Justice Systems; Wrongful Conviction: International Perspectives on Miscarriages of Justice; Youth Violence: Prevention, Intervention, and Social Policy; Gangs in America (3 editions); and Convicted but Innocent: Wrongful Conviction and Public Policy (which won an Academic Book of the Year Award).
+He is also Professor Emeritus in the John Glenn College of Public Affairs at The Ohio State University, where he taught from 1979 - 1999, directed the John Glenn School of Public Affairs (1994-1999), and directed the Criminal Justice Research Center (1979 - 1999).
+He also taught at Purdue University (1976 - 1979); at UC Irvine (1974 - 1976); and as Visiting Professor of Sociology at the University of Hawaii (1995).His 13 books include Wrongful Convictions and Miscarriages of Justice: Causes and Remedies in North American and European Criminal Justice Systems; Wrongful Conviction: International Perspectives on Miscarriages of Justice; and Gangs in America (3 editions).
 In addition, he has published more than 100 journal articles, book chapters, and major research reports.
 He has served as a consultant on gangs, youth violence, and public policy to the U.S. Senate Judiciary Committee, the F.B.I.
 National Academy, the U.S. Department of Justice, and numerous other agencies and organizations throughout the nation.
-He recently served as a research consultant to the Strategic Response Bureau of the Columbus (Ohio) Division of Police; on the advisory board of the Center for Juvenile Law and Policy at Loyola Law School in Los Angeles; on the California Attorney General's Research and Policy Advisory Committee; and on an American Bar Association advisory committee on wrongful convictions.
+For many years, he served as a research consultant to the Strategic Response Bureau of the Columbus (Ohio) Division of Police.
+He also recently served on the advisory board of the Center for Juvenile Law and Policy at Loyola Law School in Los Angeles; on the California Attorney General's Research and Policy Advisory Committee; and on an American Bar Association advisory committee on wrongful convictions.
 He continues to serve on the advisory board of the National Gang Center.
-His honors include the Donald Cressey Award from the National Council on Crime and Delinquency, the Gerhard O.W.
-Mueller International Award from the Academy of Criminal Justice Sciences, the Paul Tappan Award from the Western Society of Criminology, and the Herbert Bloch Award from the American Society of Criminology.Dr.
-Huff was elected as President of The American Society of Criminology (2000 - 2001) and was also elected as a Felow (2002).
+His honors include both the August Vollmer Award and the Herbert Bloch Award from the American Society of Criminology; the Gerhard O.W.
+Mueller International Award from the Academy of Criminal Justice Sciences; the Donald Cressey Award from the National Council on Crime and Delinquency; the Paul Tappan Award from the Western Society of Criminology; and an Academic Book of the Year Award from the American Library Association.

 *Huff, C.R.
-“Wrongful Convictions: Implications for Psychology and Law.”
+“Wrongful Convictions: Psychological and Criminal Justice System Contributors."
 In D.P.
 Farrington and A. Kapardis (eds.), Applications of Psychology to Crime, Law Enforcement and Sentencing.
-New York and London: Routledge, 2014 (in press).
+New York and London: Routledge, 2015 (in press).

 Killias, M. and C.R.
 Huff, “Wrongful Convictions under a Consensual Criminal Justice System.”
 Pp. 407-415 in C. Kelk, F. Koenraadt, and D. Siegel (eds.), Veelzijdige gedachten: Liber amicorum prof. dr. Chrisje Brants (Dutch title), (Versatile Mind: Liber Amicorum Professor Chrisje Brants (English translation).
 The Haag, Netherlands: Boom/Lemma Publishers, 2013.